How to pronounce Cryptocurrency markets experienced significant fluctuations recently. in American English

 ə→◌

-Silent T/D Across Words between "experienced" & "significant"The /t/ or /d/ at the end is dropped — surrounding consonants flow directly.
+Silent T/D Across Words between "experienced" & "significant"The "t" at the end of "experienced" is dropped before the consonant starting "significant" — the surrounding consonants flow directly together — common in flowing natural speech; in careful or formal speech, the sound is often kept.

 t→∅